 We'll look at field crafts such can carving and shelter skills, as well as have time for night time paddle to a neighbouring island to explore another ruin.

 We'll settle into a second night on the island, cook food and sit by the fire with the Scottish mountains as our back drop.

-Throughout the expedition you’ll learn about the canoe all the way, under the close and friendly guidance of Robin Heath.
-He’ll aid you as you develop your paddling technique and ability to read the water.
-If you're new to the canoe you couldn't hope for a better instructor to introduce you to this exceptional watercraft; if you've experience already in a canoe Robin is a talented tutor and will happily offer you advice on how you can build on your existing skillset.
+Throughout the expedition you’ll learn about the canoe all the way, under the close and friendly guidance of either Robin Heath or Andy Waring.
+They’ll aid you as you develop your paddling technique and ability to read the water.
+If you're new to the canoe you couldn't hope for a better instructor to introduce you to this exceptional watercraft; if you've experience already in a canoe both Robin and Andy are talented tutors and will happily offer you advice on how you can build on your existing skillset.

-All the way your second guide, Jamie Dakota, will support Robin and intertwine bushcraft related knowledge and advice.
-Whilst in camp Jamie will work with everyone to improve your knife skills, fire lighting ability and general outdoorsmanship.
+All the way your second guide, Jamie Dakota, will support and intertwine bushcraft related knowledge and advice.
+Whilst in camp Jamie will work with everyone to improve their expedition skills and outdoorsmanship.

 There is a maximum group size of 6 participants plus the 2 instructors

 A full kit list will be provided on booking, all specialist equipment will be provided

 The route is great for first time canoe travellers (it was Jamie's first extended canoe trip).